d-bl/GroundForge/Whiting-Index.md

 including a [scan] of the original index.

 Below the same index republished: each `W` links to a scanned page of the Whiting book with annotations by Jo Edkins.
-The lower case links go to a set of pricking prototypes in GroundForge with variations for pin positions.
-Each pricking in turn links to a diagram page where you can choose alternative stitches and show the corresponding pair and thread diagrams.
-GroundForge pattern links not in the Tesselace [gallery] (such as H2) are figured out by [Marian Temples], [bs] is from the [reversed engineering] page by [Jo Pol].
+The other links go to GroundForge.
+GroundForge pattern links not in the Tesselace [gallery] (such as [q] and [bs]) are figured out by [Marian Temples].

+The alphanumeric links go directly to a page where you can show the pair/thread diagrams.

-The same lower case letter links to the same set of pricking prototypes.
+Identical lower case links go to identical sets of pricking prototypes, in turn linking to a diagram page where you can choose alternative stitches.
 Prototype means: adjustable to your own taste and needs with a third party editor.
 Each pricking in such a set can be morphed into the others by nudging pins.
 Only four of the links (c,t,k,v) cover over fifty of the grounds, a ratio that illustrates